wieni/wmcontroller/README.md

 *Note*: we currently only disable the page_cache middleware if you're allowing wmcontroller to handle page cache.
-Render cache on the other hand we don't interfere with as it's up to you assess whether there's a need for it or not.
+Render cache on the other hand we don't interfere with as it's up to you to assess whether there's a need for it or not.

 Disabling the entire render cache is a simple as setting `$settings['cache']['bins']['render']` to a noop backend in settings.php.